sahar119/UX-Portfolio/Case Study 2/chatbot.md

 # Enhancing Museum Visitors`s Experience with AI: Designing a chatbot for Nemo museum
 ![header](/Assets/example03.png)
 ## Synopsis
 Visitors to museums encounter a lot of exhibits on a variety of subjects but can explore only a small number of them due to the limited time of their visit (Minkov et al., 2017).
-Furthermore, in a museum, it is easy to get lost, which may influence visitors' experiences (Rubino et al., 2013).
+Furthermore, it is easy to get lost in a museum, which may influence visitors' experiences (Rubino et al., 2013).
 Having these problems, visiting museums for parents with pre-teen children is even harder.
 A chatbot can address both issues above by recommending exhibitions and directions and providing visitors with an enhanced visiting experience.
 For this project, I have chosen the NEMO Science Museum, which is the fifth most visited museum in the Netherlands and offers many activities and exhibits (Cattani et al., 2017) for a wide range of user age groups.
 I focused on how to improve the guidance aspect of the user experience during visits to the NEMO Museum Amsterdam for parents with pre-teen (9–12-year-old) children.
 In this project diary, I will give an overview of my insights, which are guidance during the visit and feedback after visiting the NEMO, visitors' experiences based on semi-structured interviews with the museum`s visitors and staff, and how I iterated over the design based on user feedback, which resulted in designing a chatbot.
 ## Problem
 how to Improve the guidance aspect of the user experience during visits to the NEMO Museum Amsterdam for parents with Pre-teen (9-12 years) children?